Q: Where can I find the product specifications?

 A: Gen3 has three options that can be mixed and matched to your preferences.
 You can have either 6 or 7 degrees of freedom, a fixed or quick-connect base controller, and a wrist with or without an integrated camera module.

 Q: What is the difference between a fixed base and a quick-connect?

 A: Fixed-based means that the controller is un-detachable from the robot, while the quick-connect has a mechanism allowing you to attach and detach it from the arm in mere seconds Note that the additional moving parts impact the repeatability of the robot negatively.

 Q: What is the difference between repeatability and accuracy?

 A: Repeatability measurements correspond to a radius within which, for a given input, the robot will return every time.
-Accuracy asserts how close to the expected target a measurement is on average.
+Accuracy asserts how close to the expected target measurement is on average.
 In most cases, repeatability is the only concern for robots because accuracy errors can be fixed by setting offsets in the software.
 See this article from our partners for more detail.